Fleet logo

 Available in Fleet Premium.

-Fleet currently supports Okta.
-Microsoft Active Directory (AD) / Entra ID, Google Workspace, and authentik, more are coming soon.
+The IdPs Fleet currently supports are Okta, Microsoft Active Directory (AD) / Entra ID, Google Workspace, and authentik.

 Okta